earthimmortal/DigHum100/README.md

 - Video = zoom_9.mp4

-A# dditional Information on items above:
+# Additional Information on items above:
 - Dataset: Has code written for data exploration
 - Jupyter Notebook: will find my code and documentation after each line of code explaining what I did
-- Storyboard: Created using LucidChart.
+- Final Storyboard: Created using LucidChart.
 Used to display results/finding and analysis

-# Additional Information:
-- Code will be in Python
-- I'm currently working on a project analyzing a dataset about High School test scores.
-I will be using machine learning methods and visualizations with pandas for data analysis
-- Updates will be posted every week
+- Final Poster: Created using LucidChart.
+Updated and improved Storyboard.
+- Final Presenation: Slides used to display my results and include links to all files created
+- Video: Video based off the slides summarizing results.